 Offline CDR processing with Roaming

-The roaming-subscriber originating voice-calls from non-CAMEL2 foreign networks will not be charged and controlled in real time.
+The roaming-subscriber originating/terminating voice-calls from non-CAMEL2 foreign networks will not be charged and controlled in real time.
 Vinaphone will get the roaming file from it roaming partners or clearing house.
 The mechanism by which operators exchange the billing information for roaming calls is the Transferred Account Procedure (TAP) record.
 TAP records provide the source of the activity usage that is to receive the markup.
 These records are collected by a clearinghouse and then transferred to the provider where the subscriber is billed.

 To facilitate RTB billing, the postpaid system is responsible for reformatting the TAP records into the solution Offline CDR format, and sending them into the solution URE offline CDR file processing (URP) data stream.